ietf-tools/tools-transition-plan/README.md

 ## Work remaining
 - [ ] Replacing dailydose
-- [ ] replacement for a BAP webservice

 ## Services we are not planning to replace
 | Previous Service | Old Location | Notes |